What does it mean to be a Teamster member?

 How much will I pay in dues?

-Teamsters Union dues are 2.5 times the hourly wage rate per month.
-For example, if you make $12 an hour, your dues would be $30 per month.
-However, if you make less than $11 an hour, then your dues rate is 2 times your hourly rate.
-And if you are a public sector employee, your dues rate is 2.25 times your hourly rate.
+Teamsters Union dues are 2.5 times the hourly wage rate per month, plus $2.
+For example, if you make $15 an hour, your dues would be $40 per month.

 How will my dues money be used?